delbetu/mercadopago/README.md

 ### Tests

 This gem has tests for a few methods.
-To check if it is working properly, just run:
+To check if it is working properly, fill up .env file with CLIENT_ID and CLIENT_SECRET and run:

     rake test